BrillantSwitch/BrillantSwitch/README.md

 👋Hi there 👋 as I sat in my auto one day ....
 I had lost my way ....
 I would soon recall Dijkstra's Algorithm and many more.
 I am here to collaborate ,  learn , build an application.
 An application to assist a population.
-This application will help lead change preventing  data manipulation , changing  of content in transcripts As my memory is returning . guiding that segment back to learning.
-An application would protect individuals from being taken advantage in United States Courts .
+This application will help lead change preventing  data manipulation , changing  of content in transcripts  My very words taken out of transcripts in a remote Court.
+As my memory is returning . guiding that segment back to learning.
+An application would fall under the RICO Act with undertones of the Hobbs Act .Influence  Peddling  , Pandering  filed in a Court of Law in 2023
 What's your reason?
 I had forgotten my reason , Until that day on a parking lot ... picked up my phone ,  saw Google app on my phone Yes indeed algorithms utilized everyday